 Borrowings.
-If necessary, we borrow from the Federal Home Loan Bank of Pittsburgh to supplement our supply of lendable funds and to meet deposit withdrawal requirements.
-The Federal Home Loan Bank functions as a central reserve bank providing credit for member financial institutions.
-As a member, we are required to own capital stock in the Federal Home Loan Bank of Pittsburgh and are authorized to apply for advances on the security of such stock and certain of our mortgage loans and other assets (principally securities that are obligations of, or guaranteed by, the United States), provided certain standards related to credit-worthiness have been met.
+If necessary, we borrow from the Federal Home Loan Bank ("FHLB") of Pittsburgh to supplement our supply of lendable funds and to meet deposit withdrawal requirements.
+The FHLB functions as a central reserve bank providing credit for member financial institutions.
+As a member, we are required to own capital stock in the FHLB of Pittsburgh and are authorized to apply for advances on the security of such stock and certain of our mortgage loans and other assets (principally securities that are obligations of, or guaranteed by, the United States), provided certain standards related to credit-worthiness have been met.
 Advances are made under several different programs, each having its own interest rate and range of maturities.
-Depending on the program, limitations on the amount of advances are based either on a fixed percentage of an institution's net worth or on the Federal Home Loan Bank's assessment of the institution's creditworthiness.
-Under its current credit policies, the Federal Home Loan Bank generally limits advances to 25% of a member's assets, and short-term borrowings of less than one year may not exceed 10% of the institution's assets.
-The Federal Home Loan Bank determines specific lines of credit for each member institution.
-There were \$34.0 million of Federal Home Loan Bank advances outstanding at June 30, 2023.
-At June 30, 2023, we had the ability to borrow an additional \$261.0 million from the Federal Home Loan Bank of Pittsburgh.
-In addition, as of June 30, 2023, we had \$10.0 million of available credit from Atlantic Community Bankers Bank to purchase federal funds and we had \$3.7 million of available credit from the Federal Reserve Bank.
+Depending on the program, limitations on the amount of advances are based either on a fixed percentage of an institution's net worth or on the FHLB assessment of the institution's creditworthiness.
+Under its current credit policies, the FHLB generally limits advances to 25% of a member's assets, and short-term borrowings of less than one year may not exceed 10% of the institution's assets.
+The FHLB determines specific lines of credit for each member institution.
+There were \$48.0 million of FHLB advances outstanding at June 30, 2024.
+At June 30, 2024, we had the ability to borrow an additional \$234.0 million from the Federal Home Loan Bank of Pittsburgh.
+In addition, as of June 30, 2024, we had \$10.0 million of available credit from the Federal Reserve Bank.